marinasundstrom/item-catalog/README.md

 SignalR is used for real-time communication between server and client.

+Duende Identity Server is used for handling user identities and authentication.

 Nginx is used as a reverse-proxy.

 Dev environment is based around projects and containers orchestrated by .NET Tye.
 Enabling you to launch all backend services with one simple command.